(Last Updated On: 24th April 2021)

 This Portuguese café is known as the place to get Pastel De Natas (custard tarts) that are just as good as what you’d find in their birthplace, Lisbon.
 But Casa Amiga also has other delicious Portuguese cakes, equally as good savoury choices, quality coffee and great service.
 There’s more dining space downstairs, so if it looks packed, which it usually does, you should still pop your head in and see if there’s a table.

 Home of the Irvine Welsh approved Haggis Burrito, Los Cardos is a party goer’s day-after saviour.
 Actually any of their other burritos – pork, beef, chicken – are good for a hangover too.
-Or you could even eat one sober, your choice.
-They’re also so big they always do me for two meals, but big eaters may disagree.
+Or you could even eat one sober.
+The burritos are also so big they do me for two meals, but big eaters may disagree.

-This is a really nice pub little down the very end of Leith Walk.
-The food is mostly of the fish and vegetarian variety, but don’t worry meat eaters, you’re not forgotten.
-The quality and presentation of the food at Leith Depot is a step above your average pub grub – for example how does Wild Mushroom Risotto with Herb Oil, Tarragon and Toasted Pine Nuts sound?
-Or Herb-crumbed Haloumi, Poached Pear, Clementine, Cucumber, Mixed Leaf Salad with Honey Mustard Dressing, Parsnip Crisps and Spicy Tomato Salsa.
+This is a really nice little pub down the very end of Leith Walk.
+The food is largely of the fish and vegetarian variety, but don’t worry meat eaters, you’re not forgotten.
+The quality and presentation of the food at Leith Depot is a step above your average pub grub – how does Wild Mushroom Risotto with Herb Oil, Tarragon and Toasted Pine Nuts sound?
+Or Herb-crumbed Haloumi, Poached Pear, Clementine, Cucumber, Mixed Leaf Salad with Honey Mustard Dressing, Parsnip Crisps and Spicy Tomato Salsa sound?
 Ooof that’s a lot of ingredients.
 As a bonus, there’s an upstairs room with regular live music and other entertainments on offer too.

 Stuff to Know: